 And used a fork to pull it apart.
 It’s very soft so this is an easy task to do.

 Now you can really use it any way you want.
-You can make a BBQ sauce or a teriyaki sauce or anything you like.
+You can make a BBQ sauce (here is my BBQ venison neck recipe) or a teriyaki sauce or anything you like.
 Here is the sauce I made…

 I started with a couple of tablespoons of olive oil.
 When it was hot I added the garlic and let it cook for a couple of minutes.